aenarete/ControlPlots.jl/README.md

 The optional parameter `ysize` can be used to change the size of the y-axis labels.
 The default value is 14 points.

 ### **n x m** Plot
-You can put more than one time series in one or more of the vertically aligned plots, showed before.
+You can put more than one time series in one or more of the vertically aligned plots, shown before.
 This is for example useful for combining set value and actual value of a signal in one plot.

 ```julia